How to File a Wisconsin State Tax Extension: A Comprehensive Guide

 Penalties for Late Filing and Payment

-Failing to file or pay on time can result in penalties:
+Failing to file or pay by April 15th can result in penalties:

 - Late Filing Fee: $50